 I spent a little bit of time reading up on the Hat Man, and using descriptions provided by others I produced my own depiction of the notorious entity.
 The following image is NSFW, and may disturb you:

-Because challenging a skinwalker wasn’t enough, I’ve decided I’m going to have a go at the Hat Man.
+Because challenging a skinwalker wasn’t enough, I’ve decided to also challenge the Hat Man.
 Interestingly enough, no skinwalkers have answered my challenge.
 I can’t say I blame them, Philadelphia sucks.
 Even skinwalkers don’t want to set foot in this dump of a city.
-I’ll be damned if I’m driving 2,000 miles to some dead-ass desert just to two-piece some old Native American shaman.
+I’ll be damned if I’m driving 2,000 miles to some barren desert just to two-piece some old Native American shaman.
 So until a skinwalker decides to brave the concrete jungle, the Hat Man will have to do.

-Why is anyone still afraid of this nerd?
+Why is anyone still afraid of this guy?
 Since the Hat Man operates on fear, I’m going to show you why you shouldn’t be afraid of this weenie, effectively taking away his power.

-Why does the Hat Man need to wear a hat?
-The Hat Man may specialize in fear, but I’ve figured out what he’s afraid of: Male pattern baldness.
+The Hat Man may specialize in fear, but I’ve figured out what he’s afraid of most: Male pattern baldness.
 Underneath that fedora is an insecure balding man.
 To cope with his fear of going bald, he dresses like a flasher at a playground and breaks into peoples’ bedrooms, watching them from the shadows like some sad little voyeur.
 I’m about 90% certain the Hat Man is wearing absolutely nothing under that long coat of his.
 If he wasn’t a demonic entity he’d drive a windowless panel van and wouldn’t be allowed within 500 feet of a school.
 How is anyone afraid of him?
 If the Hat Man appeared in my bedroom I’d knock him upside the head with a baseball bat, then call the cops and tell them I woke up to some creepy pervert standing over me.
-He’d get corn-holed in jail, and Preston and Steve would do a bit about it on their Bizarre Files segment.
+He’d get thrown in jail, and Preston and Steve would do a bit about it on their Bizarre Files segment.
 You want to talk about paralysis?
 Hat Man’s only shot at incapacitating me would be if I collapsed with laughter at how silly he looked.

 Let me hit you with an advice bomb, Hat Man.
 First, lose the hat.
 It’s okay to go bald, just do like I do and buzz it.
 Grow a manly beard to go with it, then lift some weights, eat about 4,000 calories a day, and build some muscle on your bony ass.
 You want to look less like a child molester, and more like you’re going to rip my soul right out of my body with brute force.
 There’s only a handful of dudes who can pull off wearing a fedora with an overcoat, so unless you’re secretly the Undertaker or the Saint of Killers it’s time for a change.
 If I woke up and saw a tall lanky guy in a fedora and overcoat staring at me I’d assume he was a sex offender.
 But if I woke up and saw a guy that looked like Jens “The Beast” Dalsgaard staring at me I’d crap my pants in fear.
 Buzz your hair, grow a long beard, and put on some muscle.
 Otherwise you’re going to get clowned on pretty hard once this article gains traction.

-I want this article to spread far and wide so nobody takes this entity seriously anymore.
+I understand that there are a lot of people who truly believe that the Hat Man exists, and are genuinely afraid of him.
+I want those people to understand that there’s really nothing to be afraid of, even if he does exist.
 Next time you come across this loser, think of him as less of a monster and more of a creepy but harmless sex offender who might open his coat to show you his tiny doo-dad.
 Then laugh in his shadowy face and tell him to get lost.
 If you’re stuck, just think about the silly picture I drew.
 Picture the Hat Man flying on a winged penis, or riding one like a cowboy riding a horse.
 Yee-haw!
 The best way to fight fear is to laugh.

-I’m issuing a challenge: I want to fight the Hat Man.
+If the Hat Man is real, I’m issuing a challenge: I want to fight him.
 Surely the Hat Man is capable of knowing when someone is calling him out.
 That’s how these things work, right?
 You talk enough about the entity and it attracts them.
 Unlike a skinwalker, the Hat Man doesn’t have to travel long distances, he can supposedly manifest right inside the house or in a dream.
 So here I am Hat Man, come and get me.